 Python to Export Pandas DataFrames to multiple sheets

 So far so good, but what if we would like to import data into several worksheets?
 That’s possible as well, although a bit more elaborated.
 Note the usage of the xlsxwriter Python library.

 We’ll first split our data to three different DataFrames:

-# We'll define an Excel writer object and the target file Excelwriter = pd.ExcelWriter("languages_multiple.xlsx",engine="xlsxwriter") #We now loop process the list of dataframes for i, df in enumerate (dflist): df.to_excel(Excelwriter, sheet_name="Sheet" + str(i+1),index=False) #And finally save the file Excelwriter.save()
+# We'll define an Excel writer object and the target file Excelwriter = pd.ExcelWriter("languages_multiple.xlsx",engine="xlsxwriter") #We now we'll loop the list of dataframes for i, df in enumerate (dflist): df.to_excel(Excelwriter, sheet_name="Sheet" + str(i+1),index=False) #And finally we save the file Excelwriter.save()

 Voi’la, now go ahead to your directory and look into the languages_multiple.xlsx file.
 You are done :-).